Research Associate (Greek & Roman)

 Ph.D., Classical Archaeology, Kings College London, 2007

 Before coming to the ROM, Kate was at the Fitzwilliam Museum, Cambridge (UK), where she was part of the curatorial team responsible for the redisplay of the Greek and Roman gallery.
-For some information on that gallery project see these pages from the Fitzwilliam Museum website.
+For some information on that gallery project see these pages from the Fitzwilliam Museum website and this video.
 She has also worked in the Greece and Rome department at The British Museum, London.
 Her range of experience in different museums has stimulated her interest in how museums currently display Greek and Roman antiquity, and how such displays help shape the perceptions of the general public about this field of academic research.
-These ideas have been the subject of several academic presentations, and the inspiration for teaching graduate seminars at the University of Cambridge, Faculty of Classics and the University of Toronto, Classics Department.
+She has explored these issues in academic presentations and in teaching graduate classics students in both the University of Cambridge and the University of Toronto.